 - Make money equal to all.

 The possibilities are endless for investors looking to explore DeFi, the ultimate blockchain-specific financial ecosystem.
 Even though Decentralized Finance is still in its infancy, it is already taking giant strides in the virtual world.
-So despite the hype, buzz, and a tad bit of scepticism, it would be interesting to evaluate and analyze DeFi as an investment instrument for the future.
+So despite the hype, buzz, and a tad bit of skepticism, it would be interesting to evaluate and analyze DeFi as an investment instrument for the future.

 Honestly speaking, investing in DeFi isn’t only about seeing the relevant tokens shoot up as you trade.
 Instead, a DeFi investor needs to look at several aspects, opportunities, and prospects before proceeding.
 And those are exactly what I shall touch upon in this discussion.